 Rachel G. Kleit

 Explores national/local urban policy concerning the major problems confronting cities and metropolitan regions today.
 Economic globalization, income inequality, and metropolitan decentralization shape the urban agenda, the context for urban policy, and the analytic focus of the course.
-Exploration of strategies for intervention.
+A project allows the exploration of strategies for intervention.
 Offered: jointly with PB AF 560.

 Fundamentally, this course is about allowing you to fill in the gaps in your knowledge of urban affairs and helping you obtain skills and information that may be useful to you during your professional career.
 By the end of the course, you will be able to: · Explain the major trends in metropolitan growth, decentralization, political fragmentation, spatial and social stratification, and economic transformation that are shaping urban areas and their governance into the 21st century; · Demonstrate your ability to distill a broad urban problem into a key element that one can address through policy; · Critically evaluate previous, present, and future policy solutions from differing political and cultural perspectives, including their impact on economic and social inequality; · Use skills and knowledge gleaned from previous course work, professional and life experiences, and peers to analyze urban problems and proposed solutions; · With a team of peers, use written and oral communication to clearly and succinctly analyze problems and argue for solutions.